‘Superman’ - Review

 This is why Superman specifically matters.
 A character literally designed to protect the powerless becomes the perfect vehicle for our reclamation.
 Palestinian stories should not need allegorical cover to find their way into mainstream conversations, but when they appear in the most mainstream of heroes, it sends a message.
 We should actively read Palestine into our stories and keep making our own.
 It’s time to take back the media narrative and continue platforming Palestine.

-The fact that so many people are seeing Palestine in Superman is powerful.
-But as we celebrate this collective recognition and reclamation, we must also make sure it stays a bridge and not a destination.
-These readings should lead us to seek out, platform, and support nuanced Palestinian stories and voices.
-The ultimate victory isn't that we can see Palestine in Superman.
-It's that we continue seeing Palestine forever.
-It’s ensuring Palestinian voices no longer need to be found in the margins of someone else's narrative.
+The fact that so many people see Palestine in Superman is powerful.
+As we celebrate this collective recognition and reclamation, remember this: it stays a bridge, not a destination.
+These readings should lead you to seek out, platform, and support nuanced Palestinian stories and voices.
+The ultimate victory isn't seeing Palestine in Superman.
+It's continuing to see Palestine forever.
+It's ensuring Palestinian voices no longer need to be found in someone else's narrative margins.